-To be promoted to Assistant Professor without a terminal degree, a performer, composer or conductor must document a record of creative productivity for the most recent six year period.
-A musician whose specialty is music history, music theory, or music education, must document a record of scholastic productivity for the most recent six year period.
+To be promoted to Assistant Professor without a terminal degree, a performer, composer, or conductor must document a record of creative productivity for the most recent six-year period.
+A musician specializing in music history, music theory, or music education must document a record of scholarly productivity for the most recent six-year period.
 Recognition and productivity at the state, regional or international level will be considered.